Veterans’ and Families’ Hubs

 The organisations that operate the hubs have unique operational and service models based on local needs and will determine their own cost arrangements and charges (if any) to veterans and families.
 Whilst some services may be free of charge, services facilitated via the hubs to another service provider may have their own fee structures.Back to top

 Each hub will provide services and support based on local needs and opportunities.
 These services may include, but are not limited to:

 - Mental and physical health services

 Grant Opportunity Guidelines

-The new Grant Opportunity Guidelines effective 28 October 2022, provide further details about the grants program and the aims and objectives of the Veterans’ and Families’ Hub network.
+The Grant Opportunity Guidelines effective 28 October 2022, provide further details about the grant and the aims and objectives of the Veterans’ and Families’ Hubs Program.
 These Guidelines are updated from time to time to reflect changes in the program.

 The Grant Opportunity Guidelines effective 15 October 2021, apply to formal applications for grant funding under this program, submitted prior to 28 October 2022.Back to top

 The lead organisations of each hub will continue to consult with veterans, families and the local community to align services and support with local needs and opportunities.
 They will also undertake reviews and evaluations to ensure the hubs remain responsive to changes in local needs and priorities.Back to top